top of page

 Urumea river.
 Photo by Wendy Baldwin

-+ You've got a complete draft of your text but you aren't ready to submit or resubmit.
+> You've got a complete draft of your text but you aren't ready to submit or resubmit.

 I put on my authors' editor hat and together we work to hit the communicative sweet spot: clearly articulating your ideas, stance and purpose in a way that engages your target readers and is also mindful of the norms associated with discipline, venue of publication and text type.
-You come away knowing you're submitting a stronger, more effective version of your text and you've improved the odds of seeing others take it up once it's published.
+You come away knowing you're submitting a stronger, more effective version of your text and you've improved the odds of others taking it up once it's published.

-+ You've got a partial draft going or you need to get one started, but you're having trouble making the time to focus on your writing or you're feeling overwhelmed by the size or weight of it all.
+> You've got a partial draft going or you need to get one started, but you're having trouble making the time to focus on your writing or you're feeling overwhelmed by the size or weight of it all.

 I facilitate structured writing retreats, providing small groups of academic and academy-adjacent writers with the time, space, motivation and permission to put their writing needs first for limited, highly focused periods of time.
 Not only do you make measurable progress on you writing project in this environment, you learn strategies for containing the 'bigness' of it all and gain insight into what makes you tick as a writer.

-+ You're not actively writing but you'd like to do some training to improve your understanding of the writing process and hone your language and self-editing skills.
+> You're not actively writing but you'd like to do some training to improve your understanding of the writing process and hone your language and self-editing skills.

 As an academic writing trainer, I teach groups of developing writers the processes, principles and strategies involved in academic text production and publication in English-medium contexts.
 Since group training is often not specific to any one discipline, I also provide tips and strategies to help participants apply the training content to their particular contexts.